aryanshah701/dp-segmentation/README.md

 # Segmentation using Dynamic Programming

 A dynamic programming algorithm that takes performs video segmentation for feeds from 3 cameras based on a deterministic black-box Quality function.
 Each frame in a camera's video feed is represented as a randomized string of length 80.

+Have a quick look: [Demo Video](https://aryanshah701.github.io/show-segmentation.html)

 ## Getting Started